The body of a code template may contain:

 Also, you can make each variable editable so that the user can change its value when the template is applied.

-If a code template has no editable variables, it is applied instantly without user interactions; all non-editable variables, if any, are calculated automatically with macros (e.g. by inserting a fixed value, the current namespace, type name, or even the clipboard content).
+If a code template has no editable variables, it is applied instantly without user interactions; all non-editable variables, if any, are calculated automatically with macros (for example, by inserting a fixed value, the current namespace, type name, or even the clipboard content).

 After the template code is inserted into your source code, you resume typing at the position specified by template developer with the